Irondequoit Eco-Fair 2025

 Healthy Yards Irondequoit

-We encourage and educate about native plants, tree, shrubs for pollinators, reduce grass lawns, and pesticide free practices.
+We encourage and educate about native plants and trees, shrubs for pollinators, how to reduce grass lawns, and pesticide free practices.
+Stop by to learn how to participate in our new pollinator pathway!

 More information: